broadinstitute/gtex-pipeline/qtl/leafcutter/README.md

 <!-- Author: Francois Aguet -->
 ## sQTL mapping pipeline

 This document describes the sQTL mapping pipeline used by the GTEx Consortium.
-For additional details please see Section 4.3 of the Supplementary Materials for [GTEx Consortium, Science, 2020](https://www.science.org/doi/suppl/10.1126/science.aaz1776/suppl_file/aaz1776_aguet_sm.pdf).
+For additional details, please see Section 4.3 of the Supplementary Materials for [GTEx Consortium, Science, 2020](https://www.science.org/doi/suppl/10.1126/science.aaz1776/suppl_file/aaz1776_aguet_sm.pdf).

 ### Docker image
 The pipeline components described below are available in a [Docker image](https://hub.docker.com/r/francois4/leafcutter/).
 To download the image, run: